The first few months on the job are critical for sales reps.

 World-class sales enablement plans feature a healthy mix of in-person coaching, on-demand training, and peer/mentor shadowing.
 This combination provides reps with a holistic learning experience where they’re equipped and enabled in a variety of different ways.
 Training diversification also helps managers get a clearer picture of what’s working well, what isn’t working, and what’s missing.

 Every rep learns differently and at varying speeds.
 Your sales enablement strategy should give reps the ability to learn when and where they need it and at their own pace, regardless of their learning preferences.
-The ability to deliver the right training at the right time also improves knowledge retention and employee engagement.
+Whether it be with their manager or through an eLearning tool, the ability to deliver the right training at the right time will always improve knowledge retention and employee engagement.

 It’s difficult to keep track of your team’s sales enablement and training efforts, especially when there’s a large number of reps in different stages of their careers.
 Instead of tracking training progress in unorganized spreadsheets, consider looking for an online sales training solution that makes it easy to view training completion, comprehension, and engagement.
 This makes the path to sales productivity clearer for everyone from new teammates all the way up to sales leadership.